Judicial reform of Alexander II: Court-martial

 Courts martial existed separately from other courts.
 The system of courts martial was listed in Court-Martial Regulations 1867.
 According to it, minor crimes were dealt with in regiment court.
 The judges were officers appointed by the head of the regiment.
 In order to enforce the decision, consent of the head of the regiment was required.
 Grave crimes and appeals were dealt with in district courts martial.
 The highest instance was the Supreme Court-Martial.
 The members of the Supreme Court-Martial were appointed by the tsar.

 Improvement of the criminal trial

 Before the reform, parties in the criminal trial did not have equal rights.
 The defendant had no legal counsel (legal assistance and legal representation were allowed in civil cases only).
 There was no distinction between trial in the court and both investigation and trial conducted by police.
 The judicial reform instituted the modern criminal trial based on the principle of equality of the parties.
 The defendant was allowed to have legal representation.
 The defence was now able to search for or provide evidence to the court, and the court itself ceased to perform investigative functions.
 Its only task was to decide which party presented more convincing evidence.
-Introduction of jury trial rapidly increased acquittals.
+Introduction of jury trials rapidly increased acquittals.
 The trial, in all courts except for the Senate, was now public.